What is group therapy?

 Explore thoughts, feelings and behaviors surrounding issues such as conflict, anxiety, depression, trust, and boundaries.
 Members have an opportunity to practice new behaviors to enable them to create healthy relationships in life.

-Are you gay, lesbian, bisexual, transgender, or questioning your sexual orientation or gender identity and needing a safe place to share your experiences and discuss your concerns?
+Are you gay, lesbian, bisexual, transgender, or questioning your sexual orientation or gender identity and needing a place to share your experiences and discuss your concerns?
 Coming out, prejudice, parenting, couple conflict, and generational differences may be among the issues and concerns explored.
+Co-hosted with Student, Diversity, Equity, and Inclusion.

 Circle of Sisters